-- in case of 2 semifinal heats: - If the semi-final heats are not timed, the top 5 teams from each of the 2 semi-final heats will advance. - When the heats are timed, then the top 2 teams from each heat will advance and the next 6 fastest teams from the 3rd 8th ranked teams will advance.
-In case of a tie, the teams will be ranked according to their team total points.
-If a tie still remains, then the positions are determined by a draw. - In case of three or more semi-final heats, up to 15 teams can advance to the finals using the same principles as above (2 teams from each heat plus next 9 fastest times when heats are timed or same number of teams by ranking from each heat when heats are not timed). - 326.4.7 The start position for the finals will be according to the results from the semifinals (rankings followed by times). - 326.4.8 Separate colors shall be used for the start numbers for each relay leg.
+- The start position for the finals will be according to the results of the qualification round.
+In case of a tie, the teams will be ranked according to their team total FIS points.
+If a tie still remains, then the positions are determined by a draw. - 326.4.3.2 The number of teams in the final should be 15. - 326.4.4 Separate colors shall be used for the start numbers for each relay leg.
 For OWG, WSC and WC competitions they will be: 1st leg=red; 2nd leg= blue.